 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure, and while we take all reasonable steps necessary to provide the most secure Service, by using the Services, you assume the risks associated with your activities on the internet.

-While LatticeWork is committed to protecting your privacy, it is your responsibility to ensure that to the best of your knowledge the information and data you provide us is accurate, complete, and up-to-date.
-It is also your responsibility that in the event you share the personal information of other people with us, you collect such personal information in compliance with local legal requirements and that you have the appropriate consent to share such personal information.
+While LatticeWork is committed to protecting your privacy, it is your responsibility to ensure that to the best of your knowledge the information and data you provide us with is accurate, complete and up to date.
+It is also your responsibility that in the event you share personal information of other people with us, you collect such personal information in compliance with local legal requirements and that you have the appropriate consent to share such personal information.
 At a minimum, you should inform any such people about this Privacy Notice and obtain their consent prior to sharing their Personal Information with LatticeWork or through the Services.